andreivisan/learn_go/README.md

 }
 ```

+Go can help us to spot race conditions with its built in race detector.
+To enable this feature, run the tests with the race flag: go test -race.

 ## Channels

 Channels are a typed conduit through which you can send and receive values with the channel operator, <-.